 Attorneys representing people in degloving injuries sustained at work and other types of accidents

-Rosenfeld Injury Lawyers has represented clients in life changing degloving cases involving industrial incidents as well as motor vehicle collisions.
+Rosenfeld Injury Lawyers LLC has represented clients in life changing degloving cases involving industrial incidents as well as motor vehicle collisions.
 Our Chicago personal injury law firm uses an out of the box approach to hold negligent parties responsible to the fullest extent of the law in order to provide for our clients needs.
 If you have questions about your legal rights call our office today for a free, no obligation consultation.